What Is Server-Side Tracking and How It Works in E-Commerce

 The main advantage of server-side tracking is that it can collect data from a wide range of sources, including backend systems.
 This means that data from forms, e-commerce transactions, and other types of data can be tracked.

 The main disadvantage of server-side tracking is that it can be more expensive and time-consuming to implement.
-Additionally, server-side tracking often requires extra expertise.
+Additionally, server-side tracking often requires extra expertize.

 What Is Client-Side Tracking?